When can a child jump with two legs? Age stages and practice tips

 Your child will master the skill better and better and it will also become easier to jump and land with two legs at the same time.

-What are the different age stages?
+What are the different age stages of gross motor skills?

 How does the jumping movement develop over the years, from toddler to toddler?